pyOpenSci/software-peer-review/how-to/editor-in-chief-guide.md

 ### 1. ✔️ Tag the issue with the `0/pre-review-checks` label in GitHub

-### 2. ✔️ Add a partner tag if the author selected a partner affiliation
+### 2. ✔️ Add a partner label to the issue if the author selected a partner affiliation

 pyOpenSci supports
 [partnerships with other communities](partner-communities).
 Astropy is our only active partner.

-If the author selects a partner in the submission template,
+If the author selects a partner in the software submission template,

-1. Notify an editor from that community that a review may be forthcoming. — they will typically take the lead on that review.
+1. Notify an editor from that community that a review may be forthcoming.
+They will typically take the lead on that review.
-2. Add the appropriate partner label to the issue.
+2. Add the **appropriate partner label** to the issue.
+Example `Astropy`.

-The partner section of the submission looks like this:
+The partner section of the software submission form looks like this:

 ```markdown
 ## Community Partnerships